keyu-wang-2002/keyu-wang-2002.github.io/_pages/about.md

 # Biography

-Ciallo ～(∠・ω< )⌒★!
-I'm Keyu, a second-year master student in Machine Learning at [University of Tuebingen]([[https://uni-tuebingen.de/en/]]).
+Hi, I'm Keyu, a second-year master student in Machine Learning at [University of Tuebingen]([[https://uni-tuebingen.de/en/]]).
 Currently, I’m a research assistant in [Max Planck Institute for Intelligent Systems](https://is.mpg.de/), working closely with  [Dr. Shiwei Liu](https://shiweiliuiiiiiii.github.io) and [Dr. Jonas Geiping](https://jonasgeiping.github.io/) on efficient LLMs.
 I earned my B.Eng. in Artificial Intelligence from [Southeast University](https://www.seu.edu.cn/) where I was fortunate to be advised by [Prof. Guilin Qi](https://scholar.google.com/citations?user=1gw3LJQAAAAJ&hl=zh-CN), and had a wonderful time at [SEU-131AIClub](https://github.com/131AIClub), contributing to its founding and flourishing.

 My current research focuses on <font color='FireBrick'><strong> scalable and efficient foundation models</strong></font>.
 Below are questions I am particularly passionate about:
 - <strong>Reasoning with Accessibility: </strong> Why do LLMs have reasoning capabilities?
 How to calibrate uncertainty over intermediate reasoning states?
 What limits inference efficiency, and how to do more with less I/O without sacrifacing reliability?